veerrajukakarla434/vrk-core-java-programming/Part3_Threads_CoreJava_Interview_Questions.md

 * **shutdownNow()** - this method interrupts the running task and shuts down the executor immediately.

-* Let’s add shutdown code at the end of our program so that it exits gracefully -
+* Letâ€™s add shutdown code at the end of our program so that it exits gracefully -

 ```Java
 System.out.println("Shutting down the executor");